 Note we have added touch: true in skills, and now we redefine our cached_skills method again:

-Now just caching this we don’t need to expire the cache manually, when ever skills get updated it will touch its parent object object grade, that will update its updated_at value and that specific cache will be never used, as key attribute updated_at has been changed.
+Now just caching this we don’t need to expire the cache manually, whenever skills get updated it will touch its parent object grade, that will update its updated_at value and that specific cache will be never used, as key attribute updated_at has been changed.

 But there is a problem.
-Assume you have 10 different has_many relationships for grade and you are caching it all, now everytime a skill has be changed all the other cache keys for grade relationships will be useless too.
-For example: Grade has_many topics
+Assume you have 10 different has_many relationships for grade and you are caching it all, now every time a skill has been changed all the other cache keys for grade relationships will be useless too.
+For example Grade has_many topics

 Using the same base principle you can cache lot of queries like

 This approach helped us to reduce the load on RDS and make things pretty fast.
 I hope this will help you too.
-Let me know you feedback or some tips that made you system more faster
+Let me know your feedback or some tips that made you system faster